yigangqn/yigangqn.github.io/albums/support_edu.md

 <img src="/assets/photos/yunnan/classroom.jpg" alt width="500" />
 *Our classrooms have books and handmade materials for little children.
 Zifan Village (子反坝), Yiliang (彝良).
 Summer 2021.*

 I'll add some stuff to this page later.
 I thank all the lovely kids and owe them a deep apology for all those we would have improved.
-I wish they have a happy future with happy and dignity.
+I wish they have a happy future with love and dignity.

 <img src="/assets/photos/yunnan/girl-door.jpg" alt width="714" />
 *A girl was sitting near the house door.
 This family has relatively good conditions, with ceramic tiles in the house's front.
 Zifan Village (子反坝), Yigang (彝良).
 Summer 2021.*